PrernaKukreti/export-file-system/README.md

 # ExportFileSystem

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 19.1.8.
 This application allows user to export the selected files.
-- Re-usable components like export and dashboard.
-Export popup is very generic component, can be used as it is
+- Re-usable components such as Export and Dashboard.
+The Export popup is a highly generic component that can be used as-is.
-- Used scss varaibles to easier maintainence and re-usability
+- SCSS variables are used for easier maintenance and reusability.
-- Unit test cases with 100% coverage
+- Unit test cases ensure 100% coverage.

 ------------------------------------------------------------------------------------------------------------------------------
 ## Prerequisites